 – Do not bring your kids around this area for obvious reasons.

 – Do take care of your wallet, valuables.
-Preferably aside little cash, your credit card, passport and other valuables should be locked in hotel.
+Preferably, aside little cash, all your credit card, passport and other valuables should be locked in hotel.

-– Do be respectful and talk only the bare minimum amount required.
+– Be respectful and talk only the bare minimum amount required.

 – If you want a service, do talk the terms in detail, to avoid any hassles later.
 Fix the price (50€ is a standard), but do ensure most pleasure things you want is included in your time and activity.
 If you have bargained for 30€ or 40€, be very sure of what this amount consists of, else you may get into a likely quarrel or dissatisfaction.